CJSpear/Unity-Rock-Climbing-Project/README.md

   Blender: For baking textures/models
   Image Composite editor: Sitching Images
   Meshlab: Editing the models produced

+ Equipment used:
+  All images shot from my Iphone 8 & tripod

 How to Run: Just download, extract Castle_Hill_App.zip file and run the .exe file